IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 > node mongoose_ex.js

-You should see the below output **MongoDB is connected** :  Here, the connection retries for 5 attempts.
+You should see the below output **MongoDB is connected** :  Here, the connection retries for 30 attempts after every 5 seconds.

 ```
 root@schematics-demo-vsi-client-1:~/vnf-samples/pdns-mongo-nodejs# node mongoose_ex.js